j3nnn1/tools/README.markdown

 * a lot of shell script, and query for postgresql, and data format.

 ### dotcloud-test/
-* when dotcloud was free, I used it to my blog and this is a example with Perl, MojoLite deprecated.
+* when dotcloud was free, I used it to my blog and this is a example with Perl, MojoLite deprecated

 ### frozenbubble/
 * I like so much this game!, here my config files.
 ### hyades/